 Coming to his political relations, they are minimum 30 to 40 years old.
-His relations which are from youth days are with Prime Minister Narendra Modi, BJP President Amit Shah and Finance Minister Arun Jaitley.
+His relations which are from youth days are with Prime Minister Narendra Modi, BJP President Amit Shah, and Finance Minister Arun Jaitley.
 Every Congress heavyweights and Bollywood’s biggies are almost his close friends.
-His investors includes billionaires Gautam Adani and Mukesh Ambani, etc.
+His investors include billionaires Gautam Adani and Mukesh Ambani, etc.

-In December 2014, when there was the 21st anniversary celebration of Aap Ki Adalat.
+In December 2014, when there was the 21st-anniversary celebration of Aap Ki Adalat.
 He brought every powerful person of the country under one roof.
-Whether it our present PM Narendra Modi, President Pranab Mukherjee, Politicians of all parties, Bollywood celebrities including the three Khans – Shahrukh, Salman and Aamir, Media barons including Uday Shankar, CEO of Star India.
+Whether be it our present PM Narendra Modi, President Pranab Mukherjee or Politicians of all parties, Bollywood celebrities including the three Khans – Shahrukh, Salman, and Aamir, Media barons including Uday Shankar, CEO of Star India.

-In the negotiation between India and Sri Lanka on the release of jailed Indian fisherman, he played a key role.
-He went to Sri Lanka to have talk with Sri Lankan president – Mahinda Rajapaksa.
-After this, president called Prime Minister Modi to tell that they are releasing the fisherman.
+In the negotiation between India and Sri Lanka on the release of a jailed Indian fishermen, he played a key role.
+He went to Sri Lanka to have a talk with Sri Lankan president – Mahinda Rajapaksa.
+After this, the President called Prime Minister Modi to tell that they are releasing the fisherman.
 In fact, Rajat Sharma is more influential than many cabinet ministers.
-If he wish then he can get seat in any house.
+If he wishes then he can get a seat in any house.

-He remember one incident from his childhood which had a key role in shaping his future.
-Every neighbourhood used to go to one house which has a TV set, at that time it was a new and a rare thing.
+He remembers one incident from his childhood which had a key role in shaping his future.
+Every neighborhood used to go to one house which has a TV set, at that time it was a new and a rare thing.
 But one day, he was denied to watch television and he recited the whole incident to his father.
-His father said “Do something in life that you appear on television and other people watch you.”
+His father said, “Do something in life that you appear on television and other people watch you.”
 Yes, he took these words too seriously.

-Subhash Chandra gave him a offer to host a show.
+Subhash Chandra gave him an offer to host a show.
 On March 13, 1992 Aap Ki Adalat went on air.
-The only words which Rajat said “This show made me a ‘SOMEBODY’.” the popularity of the show was till that level that when Rajat speaks every body listens and what he said everybody believed.
-He made a history in 1995 by launching Independent News Service (INS) which was aired across satellite footprints in Asia, Europe and North Africa.
+The only words which Rajat said “This show made me a ‘SOMEBODY’.” the popularity of the show was till that level that when Rajat speaks everybody listens and what he said everybody believed.
+He made history in 1995 by launching Independent News Service (INS) which was aired across satellite footprints in Asia, Europe, and North Africa.
 This show soon became the sign and symbol of freedom and unbiased news.